As a content creator, nothing induces more stress than staring at a blinking cursor.

 Creating a list of email marketing content ideas becomes much easier when you keep a niche audience in mind.
 Since you have their key pain points and dreams identified, you can use them to inform your content.

-Your email content, then, can become a practical roadmap that takes them from their problem to the solution (or a partial solution to a bigger problem when you are selling products and services).
+Thinking this way turns your email content into a roadmap that takes them your audience from their problem to the solution (or a partial solution to a bigger problem when you are selling products and services).
 Each email does its job when it educates your niche audience on relevant topics while simultaneously building trust with your brand.

 If determining your niche audience is proving to be more difficult than you anticipated, don’t worry.
 It’s hard to make thoughtful decisions on the direction of your brand and business without doing some audience research.